|Lat/Lon:||46.32750°N / 14.58944°E|

 There the main road ends and continuation with private car is usually prohibited.
 From the hut we go to all other destinations, but we shall describe them in separate chapters.
 Just at the hut the popular route on Kamniško sedlo (saddle) starts.
 From there, the summits of Brana and Planjava are the nearest goals.
 Already below the saddle, V Klinu, the route towards the NE deters.
 By a wild valley we can scramble to Srebrno sedlo (saddle) and further to Planjava, or we can do a more serious climbing route over Zeleniške špice (Staničev vrh) ridge.
 Kamniški Dedec is a lower destination summit too.

-It's the eastern side valley of Kamniška Bistrica.
+It's the western side valley of Kamniška Bistrica.
 A completely pathless terrain, but its north oriented slopes allow a few quite difficult scrambles towards the summits: Vrh Korena, Kompotela and Mokrica.

 It's close to the macadam road end in the valley-end.
 There a weak, unmarked hunters trail deters eastwards.
 Above, it gets lost on the Kalce plateau, but from there we can without bigger difficulties reach the summit of Kalški greben.